gboudreau/certbot-heroku/README.md

     Description: Heroku SSL
     [...]

 Note: your LE client might be called `certbot-auto` instead of `certbot`.
-Same difference.
+If that is the case, you are probably running in a virtual environment.
+Find where that venv is by running:

+    $ certbot-auto --version
+    Requesting root privileges to run certbot...
+      /home/gb/.local/share/letsencrypt/bin/letsencrypt --version
+    letsencrypt 0.9.3

+For the above, I would use `/home/gb/.local/share/letsencrypt/bin/pip` instead of just `pip`, to install.

 __2. Server-side script:__
 In order for ACME authentication to succeed, you need to configure your Heroku app to answer the ACME challenge with the appropriate value (stored in the `LETS_ENCRYPT_CHALLENGE` environment variable`).
 How you do that depends on the buildpack you use.
-See examples in the _server/_ folder.
+See examples in the [_server/_ folder](https://github.com/gboudreau/certbot-heroku/tree/master/server).

 __3. Usage:__

     $ certbot run --configurator certbot-heroku:heroku -H YourHerokuAppName -d www.example.com
       or
+    $ certbot certonly --authenticator certbot-heroku:heroku -H YourHerokuAppName -d www.example.com
+      or
-    $ certbot renew --quiet --configurator certbot-heroku:heroku -H YourHerokuAppName -d www.example.com
+    $ certbot install --installer certbot-heroku:heroku -H YourHerokuAppName -d www.example.com

 ## How it works